 Setting a goal to strive for when doing your exercise program is a really good way to help keep you motivated and stay consistent.
 A goal often makes the program more meaningful to you and gives you a sense of purpose in doing your exercises.
 There is no wrong goal but whatever you decide your goal will be, try your best to make it manageable and realistic.

 The most important thing to do for a good recovery from injury or surgery is to stay consistent with your exercise program.
 Implementing these five tips can help you do just that, especially over the long term.

 Curovate can help you make exercise a habit and keep you accountable by sending you daily reminders at specific times you set for yourself and sending notifications when you have missed your exercises for a few days.
 Curovate also has a list of daily exercises that is divided into morning, afternoon, and evening segments and can remember where you have left off from the previous day.
 This can help you plan your exercises into each day and allow you to break up each day's routine into smaller segments if you need to.
-Lastly, whatever goal you have set for yourself, Curovate can help you achieve it by helping you keep consistent with your exercises.
+Lastly, whatever goal you have set for yourself, Curovate is one of the few physical therapy apps that can help you achieve it by helping you keep consistent with your exercises.

 If you need further customized assistance during your surgery or injury recovery check out our Virtual Physical Therapy page to book your 1-on-1 video session with a physical therapist.